What Healthcare Can Learn From Farting on Danny DeVito

 Call it Vibe Coding

-Donald Trump’s inclination to swear is coarse, un-presidential, and highly effective, writes Jemima Kelly in The power and the glory of profanity, her short burst of opinion for the Financial Times on Sunday.
+Donald Trump's inclination to swear is coarse, un-presidential, and highly effective, writes Jemima Kelly in The power and the glory of profanity, her short opinion burst for the Financial Times.
+She contrasts Keir Starmer's anodyne response to the Israel-Iran strikes with Trump's: "We basically have two countries that have been fighting so long and so hard that they don't know what the fuck they're doing."

-By breaking free of the usual constraints of polite political language, Trump was demonstrating how significant he considered the current moment.
-By showing some real passion and emotion, he was bringing humanity to a subject often treated as if it were a globe-sized game of chess rather than a matter of human life and death.”
+By breaking free of the usual constraints of polite political language, Trump demonstrated how significant he considered the moment.
+By showing real passion and emotion, he brought humanity to a subject often treated as a globe-sized game of chess.

-Japan’s latest ambition is small bore because it is boring, the storyline is unremarkable.
-The ecosystem vision is bounded too narrowly, framed around the ‘drug market’ alone and in isolation from the infinitely-expanding galaxy of other markets that add “value” to value-based healthcare.
+Japan's latest ambition is small bore because it is boring, the storyline is unremarkable.
+The ecosystem vision is bounded too narrowly, framed around the "drug market" alone and in isolation from the infinitely-expanding galaxy of other markets that add "value" to value-based healthcare.
+And now it has a new prime minister whose defining instinct is control, not emergence.
+Takaichi's micromanagement style is the opposite of what ecosystem genesis requires.
+You don't build a self-organizing network by insisting on approving every node.

 Its strategic goals are too restricted.

-Missing is the fresh take using new language, an energized narrative that makes incendiary impact, a different theory around which to build and operate an empowering network that is strategically unique, has better ‘gravitational pull’ than its peer competitors.
-And in the process of becoming a new industry ecosystem (“ecosystem genesis”), win new subscribers with integration schemes that deliver what citizens most desire: predictable and unhindered access to goods and services.
-(The late-to-the-party logic behind health insurers in the United States “pledging” last week to change their prior authorization process.)
+Missing is the fresh take using new language, an energized narrative that makes incendiary impact, a different theory around which to build and operate an empowering network that is strategically unique, has better "gravitational pull" than its peer competitors.
+And in the process of becoming a new industry ecosystem ("ecosystem genesis"), win new subscribers with integration schemes that deliver what citizens most desire: predictable and unhindered access to goods and services.

 When they started out, Stone and Parker knew how to make shows that were funny and shocking.
-Now they have become two of television's best storytellers.
+Now they're worth $1.5 billion to a single platform because they became two of television's best storytellers.
 Not long ago, they surprised a screenwriting class at NYU to offer some writing advice, the blueprint that took South Park from crude to award-winning crude.

 Parker explains: